-The gross operating revenue estimate for fiscal year 2024 of \$26,241,350 is an approximately 4% increase over the fiscal year 2023 budget, reflective of anticipated, marginal increase in toll road traffic.
-Operating expenses estimate for fiscal year 2024 of \$10,725,472 is an approximately 7% increase over the fiscal year 2023 budget.
-While the Authority continues to be committed to conservative spending, the fiscal year 2024 operating expense budget reflects the impact of continued increased prices/inflation in the current economic environment.
-The overall, approved fiscal year 2024 budget reflected a positive net cash inflow of \$65,843 across all funds.
+The gross operating revenue estimate for fiscal year 2025 of \$26,970,400 is an approximate 3% increase over the fiscal year 2024 budget, reflective of anticipated marginal increase in toll road revenue.
+Operating expenses estimate for fiscal year 2025 of \$11,127,255 is an approximate 4% increase over the fiscal year 2024 budget.
+While the Authority continues to be committed to conservative spending, the fiscal year 2025 operating expense budget reflects the continued impact of increased prices/inflation in the current economic environment